ashutoshgithubs/iemhacks_DEV-G/CONTRIBUTING.md

 ## Git and GitHub Workflow

-The preferred workflow for contributing to a repository is to fork the main repository on GitHub, clone, and develop on a new branch.
+The preferred workflow for contributing to a repository is to fork the main repository on GitHub, clone and develop on a new branch.

 If you aren't familiar with how to work with Github or would like to learn it, here is [a great tutorial](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github).

 Feel free to use any approach while creating a PR.
 Here are a few suggestions from our team:

-- If you are not sure whether your changes will be accepted or want to discuss the method before delving into it, please create an issue and ask.
+- If you are unsure whether your changes will be accepted or want to discuss the method before delving into it, please create an issue and ask.
 - Clone the repo locally (or continue editing directly in GitHub if the change is small).
 Checkout out the branch that you created.
 - Create a draft PR with a small initial commit.
 Here's how you can [create a draft pull request.](https://github.blog/2019-02-14-introducing-draft-pull-requests/).